sp-uhh/ears_dataset/README.md

 # Download

-The dataset are available for download from [https://github.com/facebookresearch/ears_dataset](https://github.com/facebookresearch/ears_dataset).
+The dataset is available for download from [https://github.com/facebookresearch/ears_dataset](https://github.com/facebookresearch/ears_dataset).

 The EARS-WHAM and EARS-Reverb dataets are available for download from [https://github.com/sp-uhh/ears_benchmark](https://github.com/sp-uhh/ears_benchmark).